 Sen. Cory Booker

 Cory Booker serves as a senator for New Jersey.
 He was the first African American to serve in the position.
-His platform supports student debt reforms, voting rights after prison, creating a gun licensing program, creation of Medicare for all, increasing the defense budget and reverse the 2017 corporate cut.
+Booker’s platform supports student debt reforms, voting rights after prison, creating a gun licensing program, creation of Medicare for all, increasing the defense budget and reverse the 2017 corporate cut.
 In RealClearPolitics, Sen. Booker polled a 1.8 percent.

 “This team,” Sen. Booker said in a Twitter post.
 “Whether it’s sharing your stories of resilience on the campaign trail, inspiring those around you with your commitment to seeking justice, or lifting others with your positivity, you never fail to motivate me.”